jsuarezruiz/awesome-xamarin-forms/README.md

 - [NFCForms ★47](https://github.com/poz1/NFCForms): Easily read and write NFC tags in your Xamarin.Forms application.
 - [NoFrillsDataGrid ★4](https://github.com/davepruitt/NoFrillsDataGrid): This is a no-frills data grid control for Xamarin Forms.
 It uses SkiaSharp as the means to create and draw the data grid itself.
 - [OpenTok-Xamarin.Forms ★79](https://github.com/AndreiMisiukevich/OpenTok-Xamarin.Forms): OpenTok for Xamarin.Forms.
+- [PassXYZ.Vault](https://github.com/passxyz/PassXYZ.Vault): Is a Xamarin.Forms application built on top of KPCLib.
+KPCLib is a .NET Standard build of KeePassLib which is part of KeePass.
 - [PayCardRecognizerSample ★13](https://github.com/rdelrosario/PayCardRecognizerSample): PayCard Bindings & Sample for Scanning Credit Cards in Xamarin Forms.
 - [PayPal ★78](https://github.com/AlejandroRuiz/PayPal.Forms): PayPal Plugin for Xamarin.Forms.
 - [PerformanceLoggerXamarin ★4](https://github.com/PawKanarek/PerformanceLoggerXamairn): Light & Fast logger provider with simple performance measurements for Xamarin.Forms apps with additional extension for Visual Studio.